bowman2001/perplexdoc/content/doc/basic/specialchar/index.md

       alt: Movable type for printing letters
 ---

 All available characters are valid Markdown.
-The following sections are about the special ones we can’t use directly.
+Here we talk about the special ones we can not use directly: ASCII markup characters & HTML entities.
 {.p-first} <!--more-->